Database Explorer

 contain null

-An alternative approach is provided by the ref()
+An alternative approach is offered by the ref()

-method, which accepts two arguments — the name of the target
+method, which accepts two arguments: the name of the target table

-table and the linking column — and returns an ActiveRow
+and the name of the joining column, and returns an ActiveRow

 instance or null